 If the bed of your truck isn’t big enough for your ATV, or you just want more room.
 You could buy these Ramp Extenders On Amazon.
 They double as ramps for loading and unloading, and they will extend the bed of your truck about 2 feet.
 They do cost more than the Black Widow ramps, or most regular ramps for that matter.
 But if you need the extra space, it’s an option to look at.
 They do look good for adding space for extra fuel and stuff like that.

-As for securing the ATV or UTV in the bed of the truck during transport, any heavy duty ratchet straps will do the trick.
-I use these Rhino Ratchet Straps (link to Amazon) because they come with soft loops to protect the ATV handle bars.
-It’s not really necessary, any way you can tie down your machine so it doesn’t move will work.
+As for securing the ATV or UTV in the bed of the truck during transport, any heavy-duty ratchet straps will do the trick.
+I use these Rhino Ratchet Straps (link to Amazon) because they come with soft loops to protect the ATV handlebars.
+It’s not necessary, any way you can tie down your machine so it doesn’t move will work.
 I just like the ease of it, and to keep my toys looking nice.

 Truck Add-Ons